Algorithmic Computability and Approximability of Capacity-Achieving Input Distributions: Computability of an Optimal Input Distribution

-Now we are in the position to prove Theorem \ref{the:banachmazur}.
-We start with the case $|\sX|=3$ and $|\sY|=2$ and prove the desired result by contradiction.
+\begin{IEEEproof}[Proof of Theorem \ref{the:banachmazur}] We start with the case $|\sX|=3$ and $|\sY|=2$ and prove the desired result by contradiction.
 For this purpose, we assume that there exists a function $F\in\Mopt$ that is Banach-Mazur computable.
 This means that every computable sequence $(W_n)_{n\in\N}$ of computable channels $W_n\in\CHcomp$ is mapped to a computable sequence $(p_n)_{n\in\N}$ of computable input distributions $p_n\in\Pcomp$ for all $n\in\N$.
 For the set of optimal input distributions \eqref{eq:popt} we always have $\Popt(W)\neq\emptyset$.
 Further, let $F$ be an arbitrary function as in \eqref{eq:system_f} and

 i.e., $F$ maps every channel to an optimal input distribution for this channel.

 For our previously defined channel $W_*$, cf. \eqref{eq:comp_wstar}, we therefore have

 For $\mu\in(0,1)$, we further have